TRomesh/delivery-times/README.md

-# 🚀 Kavall delivery times
+# 🚀 Delivery times

-Welcome to Kavall delivery times application!
+Welcome to delivery times application!
 This README will guide you through setting up your environment, installing dependencies, running tests, and building your application.

 ## 🛠️ Setup